 Suddenly, I drop my bag on the sand and run into the ocean.
-Waves are strong but it’s not really deep.
+Waves are high, but it isn’t exactly deep.
 Take off my swimming short and decide to do my first skinnydipping aqua poop.
-Seems that the salty dry fish wants to go back to the sea.
+It seems that the salty dry fish wants to go back to the sea.
 Ciao salty dry fish, I didn’t like you anyway.

-My legs start to be a little heavy but here we are.
-Another family is waiting for us, without dry salty fish (of).
+My legs start to be a little tired, but here we are.
+Another family is waiting for us, without dry, salty fish (of).
 We set up our hammocks on the beach to avoid the mosquitos and sandflies.
 Nap.

 Wake up at 1h30.
 Cesar let us go alone along the beach.
-We are looking everywhere and we finally found 1 after 20 min.
+We are looking everywhere, and we finally found one after 20 min.
 We are not taking pictures because of the flash.
 It’s a monster, a beautiful monster.
-The head has the size of basketball, she is giving all her energy to move on the sand.
+The head has the size of a basketball ball, and she is giving all her energy to move on the sand.
 Looks like me when I try to walk after a run.
-Eggs in the sand, she is going slowly back in the dark blue in front of us.
+Eggs in the sand, she is going slowly back to the dark blue in front of us.

 Now, it’s time to go back to San Francisco, exhausted but happy.